zhxu33/cyberpunk2088/ProjectDocument.md

 ![alt text](images/jx/player_spawn.png)

 * No matter whether the player is `died` or `teleported back to spawn`, the `player spawn node` location will be the place the player comes out

+**NPC**
+The NPC will directly show up on the map and we put multiple NPC at different locations of the map to let the player update their skills.

 ## Press Kit and Trailer - siwei Tan (siwtan@ucdavis.edu)